GoogleCloudDataproc/initialization-actions/README.md

 ### Building

 The Google Cloud Storage (GCS) connector is built with Maven 3 (as of 2014-05-23, version 3.2.1 has been tested).
-To build the connector for Hadoop 1, run the following command from the main directory:
+To build the connector for Hadoop 1, run the following commands from the main directory:

+    tools/generate-poms.sh
-    mvn package
+    mvn -P hadoop1 package -f pom.xml-hadoop1

-To build the connector with support for Hadoop 2 & YARN, run the following command from the main directory:
+To build the connector with support for Hadoop 2 & YARN, run the following commands from the main directory:

+    tools/generate-poms.sh
-    mvn -P hadoop2 package
+    mvn -P hadoop2 package -f pom.xml-hadoop2

 In both cases the GCS connector JAR can be found in gcs/target/.